-In this third possible configuration, five of the six components are again installed on the same machine-the Enterprise Backup Utility, Oracle7 RDBMS Server, BusinesSuite Module for Oracle, NetWorker client, and NetWorker server.
+In this third possible configuration, five of the six components are again installed on the same machine-the Enterprise Backup Utility, Oracle7 RDBMS, BusinesSuite Module for Oracle, NetWorker client, and NetWorker server.
 The Enterprise Backup Utility Backup Catalog is installed on a separate machine, as shown in Figure 3-3.
 This installation is one of those recommended by Oracle.

-Figure 3-3Configuration Option 3-Separate EBU Backup Catalog
+Figure 3-3 Configuration Option 3-Separate EBU Backup Catalog

-One of the advantages of this type of installation is the location independence of the Enterprise Backup Utility Backup Catalog.
+One advantage of this configuration is the location independence of the Enterprise Backup Utility Backup Catalog.
 Another advantage is that the backup of the Oracle7 database is local to the NetWorker server, which generally gives higher performance than backups over the network.
 The disadvantage of this configuration is the additional maintenance required for the machine hosting the Backup Catalog.